A complete guide to IT service catalog: Examples, best practices

 IT support and troubleshooting

-It’s important to keep service request best practices in mind when adopting an IT Service Catalog protocol within your organization.
+It’s essential to consider best practices for service requests when implementing an IT service catalog protocol within your organization.

 IT service catalog vs. service portfolio

-The Service Catalog concentrates on actualizing service delivery, spotlighting available business services, and possibly incorporating those from external vendors.
-However, the service portfolio dives deeper, encapsulating all organizational services, irrespective of their availability, offering a panoramic view of services across their lifecycle.
+The service catalog focuses on actualizing service delivery, highlighting available business services and potentially incorporating those from external vendors.
+However, the service portfolio delves deeper, encompassing all organizational services, regardless of their availability, to provide a comprehensive view of services across their lifecycle.

 In the service portfolio, expect to find: